+We love these Zucchini Brownies.
 We are literally swimming in zucchini from our garden and my son loves brownies so today I decided to bake some zucchini brownies for him.
 They were a big hit!
-Now my son normally doesn’t like frosting but if he did I think these would be great frosted too.
+Now my son normally doesn’t like frosting but if he did, I think these would be great frosted too.

 - 1 1/2 cups granulated sugar